 With the ever-growing specter of cybersecurity threats, organizations need to understand how attackers can exploit vulnerabilities in their systems so they can prepare a threat mitigation strategy.
 However, there are several options for creating a threat intelligence solution, and it can be difficult to manage your cybersecurity needs.
-This article will help you navigate the available options, and understand why you need a solution that can generate and analyze threat intelligence feeds.
+This article will help you navigate the available options, and understand why you need a solution that can generate and analyze threat intelligence feeds as part of your overall SIEM security strategy.

 In this post: